isoworg/CV-1/README.md

 #### Organisation

-I noticed at Makers (and previous) places that I naturally gravitate to organising groups and creating the plans  against which we work.
-This is because I can empathise with other people, have a view of the big picture and naturally know which tasks should be done in what sequence.
-Outside of Makers my plans have included:
+I noticed during Makers, and at previous places that I naturally gravitate to organising groups and creating the plans against which we would work.
+This is because I can empathise with other people, have a view of the big picture and naturally know which tasks should be given priority.
+Outside of Makers this has included:

   - Pre-trip planning for Canada
   - filing system at Booker